code4esp32/MS5xxx-sensors/README.md

 You can run this code with other sensors provided that you modify correction parameters in accordance with the datasheet for your sensor.
 The algorythm remains the same.

 PS.
-Moreover, I has a short look over MS5611 datasheet and it's likely the same algorythm applies as well.
+Moreover, I had a short look over MS5611 datasheet and it's likely the same algorythm applies as well.

 Feel free to use in any way whatsoever.